ntnyq/eslint-plugin-github-action/docs/rules/require-job-step-name.md

 pageClass: rule-details
 sidebarDepth: 0
 title: github-action/require-job-step-name
-description: Require job step name to be set.
+description: Require a string job step name.
 since: v0.0.6
 ---

 # github-action/require-job-step-name

-> Require job step name to be set.
+> Require a string job step name.

 ## :book: Rule Details

-This rule reports when action job steps has no name.
+This rule reports when action job steps has no name or not a string.

 ::: correct